khpylon/MachEWidget/README.md

 Refer to the [FAQ](https://github.com/khpylon/MachEWidget/blob/master/FAQ.md) file.
 It's a work in progress.
 If your questions isn't there, ask on the forums or send a message to suggest adding it.

+## Donations

+This project is free to use and free for anyone to copy, but there occasionally are some costs for the content it uses.
+If you are interested in supporting development, use the Paypal or BuyMeACoffee links at the top of the page.
+Any funds not spent on the project will be donated to charity.

 ## Credits